beefupinetree/dsnd-finding-donors/README.md

 * prediction/training time
 * the algorithm's suitability for the data.

-**Answer:**

-At 0.7246, the AdaBoost model has the highest F-score on the test set when trained on 100% of the training data.
-The F-score is an evaluation metric that combines precision and recall.
-It only took 2.2 seconds for training and 0.12 seconds for predicting.
-Given the size of our dataset and the lack of outliers, we should not have any risk of overfitting our model nor of having our results distorted from outliers.
-This makes AdaBoost suitable for our data.

 ### Question 4 - Describing the Model in Layman's Terms

 * In one to two paragraphs, explain to *CharityML*, in layman's terms, how the final model chosen is supposed to work.
 Be sure that you are describing the major qualities of the model, such as how the model is trained and how the model makes a prediction.
 Avoid using advanced mathematical jargon, such as describing equations.